ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 * Enforce the use of drivers signed by Windows Hardware Quality labs and produced by partners who have an Extended Verification certificate.
 * Block unsigned and unapproved scripts, MSIs, Universal Windows Store Applications, and .NET applications.

 To reduce management overhead, WDAC allows for the use of managed installers; such as Microsoft Endpoint Configuration Manager.
-When configured, items deployed via the managaged installer are added into the allow list.
+When configured, items deployed via the managed installer are added into the allow list.

 When deploying WDAC it is important that it is deployed utilising audit mode prior to enforcement.